yehonatanke/OpenU-C-Programming/README.md

 ## License

 This repository is licensed under the [MIT License](https://github.com/yehonatanke/OpenU-C-Programming/blob/main/LICENSE).
 Feel free to use, modify, and distribute the content as per the terms of the license.

+## Author

+yehonataKe